 Water Bottle / Hydration System – Because the Grayl Purifier is a two in one system, you don’t NEED a separate hydration system.
 But if you are bringing a pump filter or any type of filter that doesn’t have a built in reservoir, or you wan’t to add electrolytes to some of your water make sure to bring a Nalgene or other container to put your purified water in.
 Whatever works for you!

-Quick Drying T-Shirt/Tank X 2 – I’m actually thinking that I’ll probably just bring a few sports bras / tanks and wear those under my life vest.
+Quick Drying T-Shirt/Tank X 2 – I usually wear a few sports bras / tanks wear those under my life vest.
 And when I want more coverage I’ll go with my light-weight long sleeve.

 Comfy Shorts / Pants For Camp – I think I’m going to bring my Vuori Joggers.
 They are pretty light weight, and usually my go-to chilling at camp pants.
 It’s going to be hot though, so I might regret this.

-Long Sleeve Shirt – I would suggest bringing a light weight, quick drying, long sleeve shirt with sun protection.
+Long Sleeve Shirt – I would suggest bringing a light weight, quick drying, long-sleeved shirt with sun protection.
 I have the Backcountry Tahoe 2 Sun Hoodie and Crew from my Grand Canyon trip.

 Pants For Hiking – I’m going to bring an old pair of leggings that I already own, but I do think this trip would be a good time to use some of those hiking pants that zip off into shorts, which would be a pretty sweet option.
 I actually ended up wearing my leggings in the raft most days instead of shorts.
 I found that they protected my legs not only from the sun, but also from getting cut up during the inevitable raft flips.

-Rain Jacket – The Rab Kinetic 2.0 is my ride-or-die rain jacket.
+Rain Jacket – Rain gear is always a good idea for packrafting.
+The Rab Kinetic 2.0 is my ride-or-die rain jacket.
 The soft-shell type material breathes wonderfully while keeping me dry.

 Rain Pants – For a packrafting trip in Mexico, rain pants likely aren’t necessary.
 It’s just too hot – even when nit rains.
 If you’d still like to bring some, I’d recommend a pair of rain pants that have zippers on the side so that you can easily slip then on and off.
 The Mountain Hardware Stretch Ozonic, REI Co-op Rainier Full-Zip Rain Pants, or the Outdoor Research Foray Pants (Mens), are all good lightweight options.